SAC Nursing Program Admission Process:

 Step 2.
 Pass the Test of Essential Academic Skills (TEAS) version V or ATI TEAS with a 62% or higher on the first attempt, after documented remediation, or after one year from the previous attempt (certain HESI and PAX-RN results will be accepted-must have tested in all 4 required areas on the same testing date: math, English, reading, and science).

-SAC is a TEAS testing site option and is administered twice a year: in February and in September.
+SAC is a TEAS testing site option.
+The test is administered twice a year: in February and in September.
 Contact the Health Sciences/Nursing Office at (714) 564-6825 to reserve a space.
 Space is limited (first come, first serve opportunities).

 View the TEAS document for more detailed information, for first semester applicants.